 Some people can stomach it and others can't.

-If you're one of those who can't, you will no longer enjoy what you were once passionate about once you start trying to sell it.
+If you're one of those who can't, I discourage you from trying to make a living from your art.
+You will no longer enjoy what you were once passionate about once you start trying to sell it.

 2. Most of us have multiple passions.